-Around 85 per cent of Australian brides go on to change their name after marriage.
-Taking your spouse's name is a custom and not required by law.
-However, brides are driven to this habit as most want to share the same name as their new family.
+Around 80 per cent of Australian couples will experience a name change after marriage.
+Taking your spouse’s name is a custom and not required by law.
+While the same name change options are offered to both spouses, most brides make the change because they want to share the same name as their new family.

 - Changing your surname to your partner’s.

-- Leve your name as is and take no action.
+- Leave your name as is and take no action.

 - Take a different surname.
-However this requires a legal name change with BDM.
+This requires a legal name change with BDM.

-This all sounds rather straightforward, however brides experience a lot of paperwork and beauracracy in changing names.
-That’s why we listed our top tips to save time.
+This all sounds rather straightforward, but newlyweds have to navigate a lot of paperwork and bureaucracy!
+We’ve listed our top tips to you save time!

-3. Work out how many copies of your marriage certificate you need
+3. Copies & certified copies of your marriage certificate

-Want to DIY?
-Call each company and find out what proof you need and how to send it.
+Saving the bucks?
+Call each company and find out what proof you need and how to send it in.
 For any companies requiring a marriage certificate, ask if it needs to be certified by a JP or other professional.
 Make the required number of copies and locate a JP.
-It's a good idea to get one or two extra certified copies if you can!
+It’s a good idea to get a couple of extra certified copies!
+Use our free name change checklist to get started.

 4. Write your letters & fill in forms

-Most superannuation funds require a JP certified certificate to be mailed in.
-But for all other companies, there is no legal requirement on how you should change your name.
-This means that for each company there can be different forms to fill in and send, a different process, or varying proof of name change requirements.
+There’s a different process for each company.
+You’ll have a number of company forms and varying proof of name change requirements.
 Make sure you ask what kind of proof you have to send and if it has to be certified.
-If in doubt it is best to include more evidence of your name change (eg: photocopy of updated drivers license), so that your name change is less likely to be rejected.
+If in doubt it is best to include more evidence of your name change (eg: a photocopy of an updated driver’s licence) so that your name change is less likely to be rejected.
+Most superannuation funds and any banks that allow name change by mail require your marriage certificate to be certified and about half also need certified photo ID.

 5. Set yourself a time limit

-It's best that you set a time limit to get all the changes done.
-If you don't get it all done in one go, you could end up with various ID and accounts in different names.
+It’s best that you set a time limit to get all the changes done.
+If you don’t get it all done in one go, you could end up with various IDs and accounts in different names.
 This can be very inconvenient!
-There's nothing more annoying than writing more name change letters a few years after your marriage.
+There’s nothing more annoying than writing more name change letters 6 months later or having a bank loan rejected because your identity documents are inconsistent.